Chapter 9: Annual Conference Programs

 9.1 General information

-ACRL encourages units and individuals to develop high-quality programs to present at the ALA Annual Conferences.
+ACRL encourages units and individual members to develop high-quality programs to present at the ALA Annual Conferences.
 To assist in planning quality programs, ACRL has developed procedures and timelines that must be followed.
 In addition, criteria that must be met for each program proposal are outlined.

 All programs will take place in the convention center, making it easier for attendees to get to content sessions.
 The number of programs each year will vary depending on the space in the convention center.
 This space will naturally impose limits on the number of programs to be held, which will help address concerns about duplication and the vastness of the conference campus.